 This case study is part of the broader Guide to Immersive Ethics.
 Learn more in the overview, including what ethical criteria to consider when starting a new immersive project.

 At McClatchy, we built our own ethics code for our AR app, Actual Reality, while we were early in pre-production for the content.
 Creating stories in AR was a first for our organization, so we wanted to set some ground rules before getting started.
 What follows is a slightly abridged version of the editor’s note that appears in the “about” section of our app.
-The note was crafted in collaboration with our entire team and put into writing by the executive producers, Ben Connors, Theresa Poulson and Meghan Sims, based on the collaborative efforts of Jayson Chesler, Cassandra Herrman, Eric Howard, Melanie Jensen, David Martinez, Stanley Okumura, Andrew Polino, Julian Rojas, Kulwinder Singh, Kathy Vetter and Nani Sahra Walker.
+The note was written by executive producers Ben Connors, Theresa Poulson and Meghan Sims, based on the collaborative efforts of Jayson Chesler, Cassandra Herrman, Eric Howard, Melanie Jensen, David Martinez, Stanley Okumura, Andrew Polino, Julian Rojas, Kulwinder Singh, Kathy Vetter and Nani Sahra Walker.

 The editor’s note

 Our AR stories use a variety of 3D media, including photo-realistic models, recreations and illustrations.
 The production processes are new to nonfiction storytelling.
 Maintaining your trust in our journalism is of the utmost importance to us, so we will be transparent about how and why we produce the 3D images you see in this app, including clearly noting instances where there might be confusion.

 The photo-real, 3D models of people, places and objects are created using a process called photogrammetry, which combines hundreds of photographs taken from many angles.

 Due to the nature of the technology, many of these models are edited for technical and visual clarity.
 We follow these guidelines when editing those objects:

 To maintain faithful representations of people, places or objects, some of the visual information that was lost or damaged in the production process has been reconstructed by replicating the texture and shape of the original object.